-Design and implement an integrated mathematics, science and technology curriculum for the Washington science and technology curriculant for the washington Math Science Technology High School for students.
-March 1998 - September 1998 -Form a curriculum transition task force to develop March 1976 - September 1976 integrated Foundation Units.
-No. 1, 1000 L 1000 -Provide consultants to assist task force, provide planning March 1998-June 1998 time for teachers to write the Foundation Units which will include assessments. and the second s -Provide time on professional training days for teachers April 1998-June 1998 to work on the task force to complete the development of the Foundation Units -Pilot test Foundation Units April 1998-June 1999 -Revise Foundation Units June 1999 - August 1999 -Implement Individual Educational Compact -Form a standards and assessment transitional March 1998 task force -Plan for the development of IEC for each student March 1998-August 1998 and implement monthly meetings of the Standards and Assessment transitional task force. -Diagnose all students September 1998 -Implement IEC and monitor progress of each student October 1998-June 1999 -Implement Capstone Units October 1998-June 1999 -Implement Watershed Assessment (to obtain baseline data May 1999 -Professional Development on Modern Red Schoolho Standards -Contract the Modern Red Schoolhouse design team to provide professional development for all teachers on the Modern Red Schoolhouse Academic Standards. the Modern Red Schoolhouse Academic Standards.

-Provide a variety of modalities and facilities within and outside the school that will capture student interest and provide creativity.

--Contact and plan with directors and facilitators of special programs outside of the school for student participation.

-- -Discovery Lab at Catholic University

-- -Center for Excellence In Education

-- -Explorer Program Boys Scouts of America

-- -The Weinberg Group

-- -School to Work Transition Program

-- -Naval Research Lab

-- -NIH (National Institute of Health)
+esign and implement an integrated mathematics, cience and technology curriculum for the Washington Math Science Technology High School for students. -Form a curriculum transition task force to develop March 1998 - September 1998 integrated Foundation Units. -Provide consultants to assist task force, provide planning March 1998-June 1998 time for teachers to write the Foundation Units which will include assessments. -Provide time on professional training days for teachers April 1998-June 1998 = = = to work on the task force to complete the development 6 - 14-6 A of the Foundation Units -Pilot test Foundation Units April 1998-June 1999 = - -Revise Foundation Units June 1999 - August 1999 -Implement Individual Educational Compact - -Form a standards and assessment transitional March 1998 task force -Plan for the development of IEC for each student March 1998-August 1998 and implement monthly meetings of the Standards and Assessment transitional task force. -Diagnose all students September 1998 -Implement IEC and monitor progress of each student October 1998-June 1999 -Implement Capstone Units October 1998-June 1999 -Implement Watershed Assessment (to obtain baseline data May 1999 -Professional Development on Modern Red Schoolho - Standards -Contract the Modern Red Schoolhouse design team to provide professional development for all teachers on the Modern Red Schoolhouse Academic Standards.
+Provide a variety of modalities and facilities within and outside the school that will capture student interest and provide creativity. -Contact and plan with directors and facilitators April 1998 - June 1998 of special programs outside of the school for student participation. -Discovery Lab at Catholic University -Center for Excellence In Education a -Explorer Program Boys Scouts of America -The Weinberg Group -School to Work Transition Program -Naval Research Lab -NIH (National Institute of Health)

-- -NASA Space Camps